ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 The main task of a VM is to represent initial state (genesis state) and block structure containing state transitioning details.
 One of the most common structure to represent state transitions is **transaction**.
 When a block with transactions, is applied to the current state, the state transition will happen by simply executing the transactions.
 The order of transactions will matter here.

-BlobVM has the following components to handle the tasks from transaction to block acceptance
+BlobVM has the following components to handle the tasks from transaction to block acceptance:

 - **Transaction** - Transaction structure, initialization, execution etc.
 - **Mempool** - Heap (min and max) for keeping pending transactions locally on the node.